Digital Design Curriculum

 This two-day boot camp is dedicated to helping motion designers ideate and finalize their Graduate Projects.
 Student explore characters, worlds, and metaphors, while ensuring they have a clear understanding of how their concepts translate into compelling stories.
 They also look into how technical choices affect the story arc, message, and emotional connection with the audience.
 Boot camp outcomes include a refined concept and art direction for Graduate Projects.

 Whether for a TV commercial, title sequence, or interactive story, motion graphics are reliant on 3D graphics to bring life to concepts.
 In this course, we will take the skills learned in the previous course and put them to use crafting motion graphics spots that emulate real-world, professional work.
 They source short pieces matching weekly themes, such as sports or children’s programming, and then break down what makes the shots work.
 The process includes producing storyboards, creating animations in Cinema 4D, and then enhancing renders in Adobe After Effects.
 The focus is on the effective use of the Cinema 4D toolset and quality of final product (taking into account pacing, tone, look and feel, etc.).

 Term 5 Course Descriptions

-The Graduate Project Development course assists students in managing the lifecycle of their projects through one-to-one and peer group meetings with the instructor.
-This process is dedicated to ensuring the quality, creative thinking, and execution of each Graduate Project is completed at an industry level.
-With the assistance and feedback of the Head of Digital Design, an external examiner, and industry mentor, students deliver a final project that aligns with their career objectives and fills any portfolio gaps.
+This is a course dedicated to ensuring the quality, thinking and execution of the Graduate Project is being completed at an industry level.
+With the assistance and feedback of the HOD, external examiner, and industry mentors, students deliver a Graduate Project that aligns with their career objectives and fills any portfolio gaps.